+The ACCC is unable to accept payment of an infringement notice after the compliance date.
 If a recipient decides to pay it should ensure that the payment is received by the ACCC within the compliance period.
 The ACCC prefers payment by electronic transfer.
 If payment is made by cheque the recipient should allow at least 5 business days for payment to be received and if payment is made by electronic transfer, the recipient should allow at least 2 business days for payment to be received.

-Non-payment of an infringement notice during the compliance period will expose the recipient to the prospect of ACCC-initiated proceedings once the compliance period expires.
+Non-payment of an infringement notice during the compliance period may expose the recipient to ACCC-initiated proceedings once the compliance period expires.